chandrikadeb7/Hacktoberfest_2021/README.md

 ### This repository is open to all members of the GitHub community.
 Any member can contribute to this project! :grin:

-:point_right: Repo Link : [https://github.com/chandrikadeb7/Hacktoberfest_2021](https://github.com/chandrikadeb7/Hacktoberfest_2021)
+:point_right: Repo link: [https://github.com/chandrikadeb7/Hacktoberfest_2021](https://github.com/chandrikadeb7/Hacktoberfest_2021)

 ## What is Hacktoberfest? :thinking:

 Hacktoberfest — brought to you by [DigitalOcean](https://hacktoberfest.digitalocean.com/) in partnership with [GitHub](https://github.blog/2017-09-27-celebrate-open-source-this-october-with-hacktoberfest/) and [Intel](https://www.intel.in/) — is a month-long celebration of open source software.
 Maintainers are invited to guide would-be contributors towards resolving issues that will help move the project forward, and contributors get the opportunity to give back to both projects they like, and ones they've just discovered. **No contribution is too small** — bug fixes and documentation updates are valid ways of participating.
 Celebrated every month of October based on the German festivity Oktoberfest.

-Hacktoberfest is *open to everyone* in the global community.
+Hacktoberfest is _open to everyone_ in the global community.
 Whether you’re a developer, student learning to code, event host, or company of any size, you can help drive growth of open source and make positive contributions to an [ever-growing community](https://github.com/open-source).

-Visit the official website of [Hacktoberfest] (https://hacktoberfest.digitalocean.com/).
+Visit the official website of [Hacktoberfest](https://hacktoberfest.digitalocean.com/).

 ## Rules :fire:

-To qualify for the __official limited edition Hacktoberfest shirt__, you must register [here](https://hacktoberfest.digitalocean.com/) and make four Pull Requests (PRs) between October 1-31, 2021 (in any time zone).
+To qualify for the **official limited edition Hacktoberfest shirt**, you must register [here](https://hacktoberfest.digitalocean.com/) and make four Pull Requests (PRs) between October 1-31, 2021 (in any time zone).
 PRs can be made to any public repo on GitHub, not only the ones with issues labeled Hacktoberfest.
-This year, the __first 50,000__ participants who complete the challenge will earn a T-shirt.
+This year, the **first 50,000** participants who complete the challenge will earn a T-shirt or [have a tree planted in their name](https://tree-nation.com/profile/digitalocean).

 ## Choose from these tasks :rainbow:

 Here are 3 quick and easy ways to contribute to this project:

 ## Task 1: [Add your program question and solution](https://github.com/chandrikadeb7/Hacktoberfest_2021/tree/main/Task%201) :innocent:

 Add any programming question and its solution in a separate folder and make your way to Open Source.

 :star: The file structure will be as follows: